Music and dementia.

-Today, families affected by dementia face the prospect of a pretty dismal journey as dementia takes hold; a reality that has affected many of us.
-Dementia is a global epidemic, with over 850,000 cases in the UK alone.
+Today, families affected by dementia face the prospect of a difficult journey as dementia takes hold; a reality that has affected many of us.
+Dementia is a global epidemic, with over 1,000,000 cases in the UK alone.
 It gradually and insidiously takes away personality, memories, confidence, and capacity for communication and independence.
-Music, however, touches so much of life that a particular song can bring back treasured memories or clear visions of the past.

 There is growing evidence that music can be calming and/or stimulating for people living with dementia.
 Research has often highlighted the importance of sensory experience for people with dementia as cognitive function deteriorates and its potential efficacy in the management of behavioural and psychological symptoms in dementia (BPSD).
 BPSD are frequently observed to have adverse effects on the care and well-being of people with dementia, leading to increased costs of care, increased distress and reduced quality of life for people living with dementia and their carers.
 Music has been suggested to be a vital tool in reducing these behavioural and psychological symptoms.

-Music and the brain.
+Music and the brain

 Regions of the brain associated with musical memory may overlap with regions relatively spared in Alzheimer’s disease.
 Moreover, music is multi-dimensional, suggesting that even if certain areas of the brain are badly affected by dementia, a person may still be able to understand and enjoy music.
 Studies have also shown that music memory in people living with dementia is relatively well preserved.
 For more advanced dementia in particular, music therapy has been shown to be a vital tool that can enable non-verbal communication.
 Music may help in the recall of information and playing a musical instrument may be associated with a lowered likelihood of developing dementia.

-The benefits of personalised music.
+What are the benefits of personalised music?

 Alexander Pantelyat, an assistant professor of neurology at the Johns Hopkins University School of Medicine and co-director of the Johns Hopkins Center for Music and Medicine said: “It’s known that areas that process music in the brain overlap with the emotional areas and those that process language.
 If a song from somebody’s youth is played it’s possible it will bring back memories associated with the first time they heard it.
 And that speaks to the need for a tailored approach.
 Not a ‘one song fits all’ approach.”